cinemaouvert/Cinema-Open-Data-Base/readme.md

-# Foundation for Apps Template
+# CODB-CLIENT

-This is the default template project for Foundation for Apps, powered by Gulp, Angular, and libsass.
-It provides you with a basic template to get started with Foundation for Apps and Angular.
+This is CODB-CLIENT, powered by Gulp, Angular, Foundation for Apps, and libsass.

 If you're already an Angular developer, you may instead want to install the components into your own stack using Bower: `bower install foundation-apps`